36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 36 CFR §7.35 Buffalo National River SPECIAL REGULATIONS

 (a)Fishing.
 (1) Unless otherwise designated by the Superintendent, fishing in a manner authorized by State law is allowed.

 (2) The Superintendent may designate times when and locations where and establish conditions under which the digging of bait for personal use is allowed.

-- The gigging and snagging for rough fish, use of attended and identified trot lines, and non-commercial capture of bait fish, using traps or seines is permitted.
-Gigging and Snagging will be permitted within the established time frame by Arkansas Game and Fish Regulations.
+- Bow fishing, gigging and snagging for rough fish, use of attended and identified trot lines, and non-commercial capture of bait fish, using traps or seines is permitted.
+Bow fishing, gigging and Snagging will be permitted within the established time frame by Arkansas Game and Fish Regulations.